The Last Samurai (novel): Critical reception and legacy

-In a review in The New Yorker from 2000, A.S.
-Byatt said of the novel, "A triumph - a genuinely new story, and genuinely new form."
+In a review in The New Yorker from 2000, A. S. Byatt said of the novel, "A triumph - a genuinely new story, and genuinely new form."
 Myla Goldberg, writing in The New York Times the same year, said, "Though the book worships too long at the altar of the intellect, her intelligence provides sparkle as well as promise."

 In June 2016, New Directions reissued the novel.
 Retrospective reviews hailed it as a neglected modern classic.
 Anne Meadows, writing in Granta, ranked it as the best book of 2000.

 A 2018 article in New York named The Last Samurai as the novel of the century.
 In the piece Christian Lorentzen wrote, "The Last Samurai is, in a few ways, an instruction manual.
 It contains an ethics of living and learning, but it also attempts to tell its readers how to learn and to show them that they can learn things that they might have thought beyond their grasp."

 The Guardian called it a "bizarre, bold, brilliant book."
 The Millions had similar sentiments: "So if The Last Samurai belongs to a genre of books that perpetuate a seductive fantasy about the nature of intelligence, then it’s the best example of that genre I’ve ever seen."

+In 2024 The New York Times named The Last Samurai to its list of the "100 Best Books of the 21st Century".
+It was voted for by author Jonathan Lethem and appeared at #29 in the list.
+Critic A.O.
+Scott called the book a "funny, cruel, compassionate, typographically bananas novel" and wrote that the answer to the question, "who is the real genius?" is the book's author, Helen DeWitt.

 Awards and nominations

-The novel was shortlisted for the 2002 International Dublin Literary Award and the Los Angeles Times’ 2001 Art Seidenbaum Award for First Fiction, and was longlisted for the 2001 Orange Prize for Fiction.
+The novel was shortlisted for the International Dublin Literary Award and Art Seidenbaum Award for First Fiction, and was longlisted for the Orange Prize for Fiction.